BLUE HORIZON 1261

-"They're non-sentient," Connie said in sudden animation, defending her race.
+"They're non-sapient," Connie said in sudden animation, defending her race.
 "We take these affectionate animals into our homes to love, cherish and provide a good life for them.
 They enrich our lives, and studies have proven that those who have pets are often healthier and live longer!"

 The captain raised a hand.
 "Okay, okay," he said with a growl underlining his voice.
 "That's not the issue here anyway.
 You lied to me, Ms. Davies, and as a result, you have endangered someone's life."
 Connie had no rebuttal, so she returned her gaze to her hands.
 "Jiro told me that you were unfamiliar with a simple ear thermometer and that you wanted him to use a glass tube thermometer instead, something known to be a breakage risk in the jaws of a Fur.
 If you worked in a veterinary clinic, surely you didn't use those on the cats and dogs you treated."

-The nurse let out a whimper and suddenly wiped moisture from her eyes.
+The nurse let out a gasp and suddenly wiped moisture from her eyes.
 She gave him a brief, tearful look and then sat down heavily on a padded roller stool next to the counter, burying her face in her hands.

 Merlin raised an eyebrow, a sudden suspicion gnawing at him.
 "You just lied to me again, didn't you?" he asked with the same growl in his throat.
 "You never even worked in a veterinary clinic."